Orange-OpenSource/conllueditor/README.md

 ```
 # global.columns = ID FORM LEMMA UPOS XPOS FEATS HEAD DEPREL DEPS MISC SEM:NE SEM:COREF
 ```
-Valid CoNLL-U Plus with missing standard columns are currently rejected (a transformation program is provided)
+Valid CoNLL-U Plus with missing standard columns are currently rejected.

 The additional columns are displayed under the graph/hedge and can be edited.
 The values in these columns are not interpreted (for instance BIO markings), they are just shown.